The Institute of Emotion-Focused Therapy Ireland is proud to facilitate a 4 day workshop on EFT for Couples with Rhonda Goldman, PhD.

 This workshop constitutes one of the steps towards certification as an EFT Couples therapist with the International Society for Emotion-Focused Therapy.
 See here for training standards: http://www.iseft.org/Standards-for-couples

-Rhonda N. Goldman, PhD, is a professor at the Illinois School of Professional Psychology at Argosy University, Schaumburg and a therapist affiliate of the Family Institute at Northwestern University in Evanston, Illinois where she conducts psychotherapy with both couples and individuals.
+Rhonda N. Goldman, PhD, is a professor at the Illinois School of Professional Psychology at Argosy University and a therapist affiliate of the Family Institute at Northwestern University in Evanston where she conducts psychotherapy with both couples and individuals.
 She practices, teaches, and conducts research on emotional processes and outcomes in Emotion-Focused Therapy and has written on empathy, vulnerability, depression and case formulation.
-She has co-authored four texts on EFT, most recently a book on case formulation (2014).
+She has co-authored/edited five texts on EFT, (most recently a Clinical handbook of Emotion-Focused Therapy, for APA).
 She is co-author with Les Greenberg of 'Emotion-Focused Couples Therapy: The Dynamics of Emotion, Love, and Power' (2008), and has just recently recorded an EFT for Couples demonstration DVD for the American Psychological Association.
 She is a recipient of the Carmi Harrari Early Career Award from the Society of Humanistic Psychology, Division 32 of the American Psychological Association, and is a past president of the Society for the Exploration of Psychotherapy Integration.

 For all enquiries and bookings, please contact: email@example.com